 Directions

-- First, whip 8 egg whites to stiff peaks and refrigerate.
+- Whip 8 egg whites to stiff peaks; refrigerate.

-- Gently fold the chilled meringue into the batter.
-Divide between the two pans and bake for 20-25 minutes.
+- Spread batter in pans and bake 20-25 minutes.
 Cool completely.

 Notes